tarsana/filesystem/README.md

 // Writing content
 $out->write('Hello ')->write('World !');
-// Writes "Hello World !\n" to the resource
+// Writes "Hello World !" to the resource
+$out->writeLine('Hi');
+// Writes "Hi".PHP_EOL to the resource

 // The resource is closed when the $out object is destructed
 // But you can still close it before